Damian Dame (album)

-Damian Dame is the only studio album by American contemporary R&B group Damian Dame, released May 14, 1991 via LaFace Records.
+Damian Dame is the only studio album by American R&B group Damian Dame, released May 14, 1991 via LaFace Records.
 The album did not chart on the Billboard 200, but it peaked at #21 on the Billboard R&B chart.
 Both members of Damian Dame died before a second album could be recorded.

 Three singles were released from Damian Dame: "Exclusivity", "Right Down to It" and "Gotta Learn the Rhythm".
 "Exclusivity" was the most successful single from the album, peaking at #42 on the Billboard Hot 100 in 1991 and hitting #1 for 2 weeks on the Billboard R&B Charts in July 1991.